Rentarō Taki

 Rentarō Taki (滝 廉太郎, Taki Rentarō) was a Japanese pianist and composer of the Meiji era.

 Taki was born in Tokyo, but moved to many places during his childhood owing to his father's job.
-He graduated from the Tokyo Music School in 1901.
+He went to Tokyo Music School (now known as Tokyo University of the Arts) and was taught by Nobu Koda, graduating in 1901.
 One of his famous pieces is "Kōjō no Tsuki" (Moon Over the Ruined Castle), which was included in the songbook for junior high school students, along with the "Hakone-Hachiri" (箱根八里).
 "Hana" (花, "Flower") is also a well-known song.

 In the same year, Taki went to the Leipzig Conservatory in Germany for further studies, but fell seriously ill with pulmonary tuberculosis and therefore returned to Japan.
 He lived quietly in the country afterwards, but soon died at the age of 23.
 His posthumous work is a solo piano piece called "Urami" (憾, "Regret"), which he wrote four months before he died.